SahilB69/ZTE_router_unlock_tool/README.md

 # ZTE_router_unlock_tool

 # Description
-This tool can be used to unlock most **ZTE ONU/ONT router-modem** combos and obtain a completely functional root shell via telnet on port 23.
+This tool can be used to unlock most **ZTE ONU/ONT routers** and obtain a completely functional root shell via telnet on port 23.
 It works by exploiting **factory_mode_auth** on ZTE routers.
 It puts the router into **telnet_factory_mode** with default factory mode credentials and obtain the randomly generated user/pass for telnet.
 # Requirements